nathancarter/apisandbox/plan.md

  * Extend the `setup()` function so that it checks the query string and, if it contains content that passes successfully through `history.decode()`, fill the view DIV with the representations of all the history's states.
+Create a Permalink button that navigates to the permalink.
+Probably it belongs in the title bar.

+Create a Clear button that clears the contents of the page.

 Add a medium Example, using an SVG toolkit like [Snap](http://snapsvg.io), in a new demo page, `demo2.html`.